qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

 =============================================================
 In this tutorial we demonstrate how to calibrate single-qubit gates on ``SingleTransmonTestBackend`` using the calibration framework in qiskit-experiments.
-We will run spectroscopy experiment to find the qubit freqeuncy, calibrate the :math:`pi` pulse amplitude with Rabi experiment and calibrate the DRAG parameters that minimizes lekage with DRAG experiments.
+We will run experiments to find the qubit frequency, calibrate the amplitude of DRAG pulses and chose the value of the DRAG parameter that minimizes leakage.
 The calibration framework requires the user to

 - setup an instance of Calibrations,